Chikomann/sherlock/docs/README.md

 sherlock user123
 ```

-To search for more than one user:
+To search for more than one user: Sherlock 666keishatonasket666@gmail.com
 ```bash
 sherlock user1 user2 user3
 ```